hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* Breathe
+* enjoy the present/process journey, not the destination

 * Dont feel pride in what you accomplish because that will ruin the fun in the long run
   * Be content and happy for just exploring.
 Imagine you are surfing and you take pride in 'oh I surfed that big wave, or oh I'm so better than others', you'll not enjoy the moment...
+  * Men must be taught as if you taught them not And things unknown proposed as things forgot
+  * You cannot teach a man anything; you can only help him to find it within himself
+  * Be wiser than other people if you can; but do not tell them so.
+  * One thing only I know, and that is that I know nothing.
+  * There’s magic, positive magic, in such phrases as: "I may be wrong.
+I frequently am.
+Let’s examine the facts.

 * When you are thinking and meditating
   * Try working with the objects in your mind, if you have to write write as least as you can